isurunuwanthilaka/isurunuwanthilaka.github.io/_posts/2020-05-15-ballerina-medium-connector.md

 title: Medium Connector for Ballerina
 ---

 I was thinking to learn Ballerina for a long time.
 So I thought to develop something and learn by doing.
 First I went through the list of modules developed by other ballerina developers.
 It is interesting that ballerina had already covered many areas, also I was reading some ballerina posts on Medium platform.
 So I got an idea what if I could write a connector for medium with ballerina.
 No one had tried for that.
 Therefore I started developing this `isurun/medium` module.
-There was a cool article about twitter module development in medium, so I refered it as the guide for this development.
+There was a cool article about twitter module development in medium, so I referred it as the guide for this development.

 <p align="center">
 <img src="{{ site.url }}/assets/img/bal+medium.jpg"